Sudharma/challenge-code/README.md

 * Mockito

 # Design
-The project is self explainatory and follows standard as per development process.
-Eventually every maven module can be made as SpringBoot Application enabled.
+* The project is self explainatory and follows standard as per development process.
+* Eventually every maven module can be made as SpringBoot Application enabled.
+* A Scheduler run every 5 seconds to clean (transactions above 60 seconds timestamp) the Inmemory store to keep it optimum.

 # Code Completion/Testing Criteria